 About COSMOS 2018 Residency

-During bluedot festival the Lovell Telescope will be receiving radio signals from deep space whilst pointed at the zenith, directly overhead.
-Wagenknecht’s new artwork will be projected directly onto the structure of the telescope using advanced projection mapping employing point cloud data gathered by LiDAR* scans completed by Arup, this will enable the structure to be projection mapped in real-time and with precision.
+During bluedot festival the Lovell Telescope receives radio signals from deep space whilst pointed at the zenith, directly overhead.
+Wagenknecht’s new artwork was projected directly onto the structure of the telescope using advanced projection mapping employing point cloud data gathered by LiDAR* scans completed by Arup, enabling the structure to be projection mapped in real-time and with precision.

 More details of Hidden in Plain Sight here, track our journey #COSMOS18

 COSMOS is a flagship international artists commission and residency for Lovell Telescope.
 Produced by Abandon Normal Devices, commissioned by Jodrell Bank Observatory, Cheshire East Council as part of SHIFT and Abandon Normal Devices.
 Supported by the University of Manchester, bluedot, Arup, Austrian Cultural Forum and with public funds from Arts Council England.

 LiDAR* scans of the Lovell Telescope used in the production of COSMOS are provided by Arup.